FreeCAD/FPA/handbook/process/bookkeeping/FPADFGrants.md

 account providing the funds.
 Any fees involved should also be added to the transaction.

 Normally a Github issue is created for each payment.

+### Taxes
+In some jurisdictions, grants are considered taxable income.
+The grantee is responsible for any taxes due on grant income.
+The FPA does not withhold taxes on grants.